gcallah/Rationalism/OakeshottVoegelin/OakeshottVoegelin.md

 ## Hobbes: The Fork in the Road

-I suggest we can point to where the fork in the paths followed by MO and EV is located; and that location is Thomas Hobbes.
+I suggest we can point to where the paths followed by MO and EV forked; and that fork is Thomas Hobbes.

 For EV, Hobbes is a representative of modern alienation.
 For example, he writes "In the modern Western history of